 Logic and probability are related in many important ways: probability can in some sense be seen as a generalization of logic; many logical systems have natural probabilistic semantics; logic can be used to reason explicitly about probability; and logic and probability can be combined into systems that capitalize on the advantages of each.
 In this course we will present and discuss some of the most important ideas and results covering these various contacts between logic and probability, including (1) the view of probability as extended logic, foundations based on comparative probability, (2) probabilities defined on expressive logical languages, (3) default reasoning, acceptance rules, and the quantitative/qualitative interface, (4) statistical relational models and foundations of probabilistic programming, (5) zero-one laws, random structures, and almost-sure theories.
 Along the way we will be drawing connections to research topics in philosophy, computer science, mathematics, linguistics, statistics, and cognitive psychology.

 While no specific background will be assumed, we will expect that students have experience in logic (including basic metatheory such as completeness and compactness) and some previous acquaintance with probabilistic reasoning.
 Specific tools from model theory, measure theory, and other areas that may be less familiar will be introduced as needed.
 Graduate students working in any of the fields mentioned above ought to be suitably prepared for the course.

-Epistemic Logic - Rineke Verbrugge
+From Epistemic Logic to Social Cognition - Rineke Verbrugge

 Logics for Epistemic and Strategic Reasoning in Multi-Agent Systems - Valentin Goranko